1. Introduction: Why Contractor Payouts Are Technically Non-Trivial

 Stripe Connect isn’t just one API.
 It’s a set of building blocks for handling multi-party payments.
 Before you start sending money to contractors, you need to understand the key account types and charge flows.

 Each contractor needs a Stripe "connected account" under your platform.
-There are three types:
+How you model that account depends on which API version you build on.

 2.2 Choosing the Right Charge Type